sudeepgtm777/Contact-Management-System/README.md

 # Contact Management App

 A full-stack Contact Management Application built with React (frontend) and Express + MongoDB (backend).
 It allows users to register, logIn, and manage their personal contacts securely.
+The user validation is done by email verification.
+The password can be reset using the email verification.

 ---